Economics, Accounting and Finance

 Overview

 Our PhD research programme will develop your knowledge of advanced economic theory and econometric methods.
-An essential feature of the MPhil and PhD process is the close working relationship between research students and supervisors.
-Specialist training courses are provided through an initiative that Oxford Brookes Business School (OBBS) is part of, enabling you to to produce innovative research and pioneering research papers.
+Specialist training courses are provided enabling you to produce innovative research and pioneering research papers.
 We provide expert academic support and supervision alongside a commitment to your economics research.

 Doctoral student